Where to Find Obsidian

-15 mapped obsidian spots across 5 U.S. states.
+15 mapped obsidian spots across 5 regions.
+Pick a region for its local guide, or browse every spot by country below.
 Obsidian is volcanic glass — usually black, sometimes mahogany, snowflake, or rainbow.
 The big U.S. localities are Glass Buttes in Oregon, Davis Creek in California, and several Idaho and Nevada areas.

 Obsidian rockhounding FAQ

-Where is the best place to find obsidian in the U.S.?+
+Where is the best place to find obsidian?+

 Nevada, New Mexico, California have the highest concentrations of obsidian in this list.
-Each state's quality and access varies — open the linked state pages for a detailed view.
+Quality and access vary by area, so open the linked region pages for a detailed view.

 How many obsidian rockhounding spots does RockHoundR track?+

-15 mapped spots across 5 states.
+15 mapped spots across 5 regions.
 The app keeps these on a map alongside your private finds.

 Can I legally collect obsidian on public land?+

-Casual hand collecting of common rocks and minerals like obsidian is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
+In the U.S., casual hand collecting of common rocks and minerals like obsidian is allowed on most BLM and U.S. Forest Service land, with daily and annual limits set by the local field office.
 National parks, most state parks, and tribal land are off-limits.
-Always check with the managing agency before a trip.
+Rules differ by country and region, so always check with the managing agency before a trip.

 How do I identify obsidian in the field?+